 This tenor uke from Cordoba is available in two variations: standard and tenor cutaway electric.
 Being an acoustic-electric uke, it can be used in different situations based on your personal preferences.
-This one, just like the previously reviewed uke, features Aquila strings that produce sweet, clear, and rich sounds to make your day like never before.
+This one, just like the previously reviewed uke, features Aquila strings that produce sweet, clear, and rich sounds to make your music like never before.

 What type of wood is it made of?

 Well, to be precise, the top, sides, and back of this uke are made of solid mahogany.
 It’s one of the best stage-ready ukes you’ll ever find.
 It gives you the opportunity to expand your musical horizons.
 No matter if you’re just a beginner or gigging player, you’ll find this tenor cutaway ukulele satisfactory in every way.

 Unlike other ukes, this one boasts a low-battery indicator that will keep you informed on the battery level.
 Plus, you can fine-tune the sound using treble, bass, and volume adjusters.
 On top of that, being a lightweight uke, you won’t have to put too much burden on your shoulder (if you’re using a strap) or your hands if you’re simply holding it.